Personal-CS50-WEB/Final-project/README.md

   - Using DRF that provides a Serializer class which gives a way to control the output of your responses, as well as a ModelSerializer class which provides a useful shortcut for creating serializers that deal with model instances and querysets.
   - Using serializers classes to convert model instances into JSON and adding the requiered logic.
-  - Each entity needs one serializer to convert model instances into JSON.
+  - Each entity needs at least one serializer to convert model instances into JSON.
   - Survey Entity needed two serializers one to handle viewing, updating,and creating survey questions and the other to handle viewing the submissions of that survey.
   - The serializers used in this project:
       - UserSerializer: Contains serializer class for user model.